ourmaninamsterdam/bowlerplate/README.md

 bowlerplate
 ===========

-Bower with RequireJS and nested dependencies setup
+Boilerplate for using Bower with RequireJS, including support for local and global dependencies.